llwp/website/docs/docs/getting_started/make_an_outbound_call.md

 # Make an outbound call

-Did you know that with Fonoster can you can initiate a phone call from Node.js?
+**With a single API request you can initiate a phone call using Node.js, from the Fonoster Number.**

-With a single API request, we can make an outbound call from the Fonoster Number.
-Open a new file called `call.js` and type or paste in the following code.
+Make a new file `call.js` and paste in the following code.

 ```javascript
 const Fonoster = require("@fonoster/sdk");